j03hanafi/j03hanafi/README.md

 **`Software Engineer - Backend Developer`**

 I'm a software engineer and recent university graduate with a Bachelor's degree in Information Systems.
 My focus has been on back-end development.
-I have hands-on experience building microservices using Golang, Apache Kafka, and MongoDB.
-I have also built web applications using PHP, MySQL, and Azure App Service.
+I have hands-on experience in back-end development, I have extensive experience using technologies like Golang, Apache Kafka, MongoDB, Redis, and MySQL.

 ---